Children's Choral Camp at Ogontz -

 Chorus children and teens are not required to go to camp, but it is strongly suggested that they attend.
 It gives them the proper start to the Chorus year and connects them deeply with their fellow Chorus singers.
 For veteran Chorus children, this is a highlight of their year!

-The Camp is staffed by a carefully screened group of veteran adult singers (including alumni of the Chorus, current Chorus singers, and singers of the Christ Church Choir - with whom we share the camp).
-Many of these adults have been singing with George Kent and/or Andrew Howell for many years.
+The Camp is staffed by a carefully screened group of veteran adult singers (including alumni of the Chorus, current Chorus singers, and others).
+Many of these adults have been singing with the Chorus for many years.
 Most of them sang as children with the group.
-The camp session is co-directed by Andrew Howell, George Kent, and Ryan Saunders.
+The camp session is co-directed by Andrew Howell and Ryan Saunders.

 The adult staff is responsible for running all aspects of camp life, from instructional swim to helping the campers with KP to running carnivals, all the while attending rehearsals and making sure each camper is having a wonderful camp experience.